etgoldd/TetrisAI/README.md

 To install the requirements, run the following line while in the root directory of the project:
  `python3 -m pip install -r requirements.txt`

-To run the project, run main.py using the interpreter on which you install the requirements
+To run the project, run main.py using the interpreter on which you install the requirements, or simply:
+ `python3 main.py`